 "We, 320 Shop delegates of the Waist and Dress Industry at a Conference held at the People's House, 7 E. 15th Street, New York City, May 3rd and 4th, 1919, realize that Trade Unions, instead of bringing about class-consciousness and solidarity among the workers and uniting them against their exploiters, break them into craft groups and thereby weaken them and serve the interests of the employing class.
 We also realize that our emancipation from lifelong drudgery depends entirely upon our solidarity and class-consciousness.

-We, therefore, proclaim to all the workers of the Waist and Dress Industry the inauguration of a Workers' Council.
-"The Workers' Council sets out to educate and organize the workers along class-conscious and industrial lines; to break the corrupt and demoralizing influence of craft-union officialdom; to have the workers ready to go on with production when the time comes for them to take over the industries.
+ity and class-consciousness.
+"We, therefore, proclaim to all the workers of